Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type

-For higher magnetic charges, \(Z^{(\zeta)}_{\rm extra}\) in 't Hooft loops also contains states dependent on \(a\).
-Consequently, it is not straightforward to compute \(Z^{(\zeta)}_{\rm extra}\) precisely using this expansion method.
-However, we expect that, in general, the neutral states under the 4d global gauge symmetry in \(Z^{(\zeta)}_{\rm JK}\) must be removed.
-We will see in Section \ref{sec:Koor} that this subtraction of neutral states works well to compute \(Z^{(\zeta)}_{\rm extra}\) for the lowest magnetic charge \({\bm p}={\bm e}_1\) in the \(Sp(N)\) gauge theory.
+For higher magnetic charges, \(Z^{(\zeta)}_{\rm extra}\) in 't Hooft loops also contains states that depend on \(a\).
+Consequently, it is not straightforward to compute \(Z^{(\zeta)}_{\rm extra}\) precisely by using this expansion method.
+However, we expect that, in general, the states in \(Z^{(\zeta)}_{\rm JK}\) that are neutral under the 4d global gauge symmetry must be removed.
+We will see in Section \ref{sec:Koor} that this subtraction of neutral states works well for computing \(Z^{(\zeta)}_{\rm extra}\) for the lowest magnetic charge \({\bm p}={\bm e}_1\) in the \(Sp(N)\) gauge theory.